 Installation difficulty: Easy (No power required)

-A slightly more advanced device which uses a specialised float valve inside a levelled chamber which keeps water at a more constant point.
+A slightly more advanced device which uses a specialized float valve inside a leveled chamber which keeps water at a more constant point.
 Whereas a basic float valve will literally float on the surface water and move with the current, which can be trouble some if you have a strong pump, this type of device is secured on the side of the pond embankment.
 Although designed for water regulation in pools, it would work fine for use in fish ponds as the underlying technology is still incredibly simple.
 The main float chamber is positioned in the pond just below the ideal water line measurement, and can be extended using the framework included.
 Inside this chamber is a float valve which is more accurate than a basic float as it’s protected from disturbance from surrounding weather and water flow.
 The float chamber is connected to the framework, and then the framework is securely neatly on a pond embankment and positioned accordingly.

 Once the device is in place, you connect your garden hose or mains supply line directly to the float chamber via the primary intake.
 After this is done, the device functions very similarly to a basic auto-fill valve, releasing water into the pond when the level drops, and closing the valve when water rises again.
 The benefit of this type of installation is that it’s neater, and provides a much more accurate water level measurement, especially in strong flowing conditions.
 Everything is included to get things set-up, and no extra pipework, fitting, or mains electricity is required.
 As before, since water is coming from your mains supply we recommend a heavy duty carbon catalyst on the intake hose to remove harmful chlorine.